 A Motor Machine Gun Battery was provided to some Divisions to provide additional mobile machine gun assets.

-As a unit of the 19th (Western) Infantry Division, it will have taken part in the following battles and engagements.
+It joined the 15th (Scottish) Division on 23 June 1915 at Chiseldon Camp.
+As a unit of the 15th (Scottish) Division, it may have taken part in the following battles and engagements.